lizagne/ftbll-tm-rndmsr/README.md

 # Football 5-a-side Random Team Picker Project
 This is the technical project set on our penultimate day at the Coding Fellowship to make for January 7th

+## To run the project:
+* NPM and a Command Line tool is needed.
+* git clone this repo
+* run npm install or npm i
+* run npm start to view on localhost:3000

+Alternatively view the live app here: http://lizagne.uk/ftbll-tm-rndmsr/

 ## tecnologies used
-react, redux, jsx, css, sass, gulp, css animations, git
+React, Redux, JSX, CSS, SASS, gulp, CSS animations, Git

 ## The brief
 The exercise is to create a tool which randomly picks 5-a-side football teams from a list of 10 names.
 It's up to you how you implement this, with JavaScript, PHP, as a web page, or as an app.

 ### Advanced features might include:
     1. support for n-a-side, where a list of any length can be split into two teams
     2. support for balancing of the teams, where some measure of each player's strength is used to allocate teams fairly

-### Some suggestions

-I would suggest you look to demonstrate clear thinking and good quality code.

-If your tool requires a particular environment to run (e.g. Node or PHP) then this should be documented, or provided (e.g. Vagrantfile).

-In short: I shouldn't struggle to get it working on my local machine.
+## My initial notes
+The MVP is randomly picking a 5-a-sdie football team from a list of 10 names, so initially I need:
+1. to have an input where the user can enter 10 names
+2. It should have a Generate Teams button which when pressed will places the 10 names into 5-a-side teams.

 ## Wireframes:
 ![Demo](https://user-images.githubusercontent.com/26763021/34521518-f97e4088-f085-11e7-937b-10b21d12942a.png)
 ![Demo](https://user-images.githubusercontent.com/26763021/34521517-f962918a-f085-11e7-9778-cb628c70ce69.png)

-# My initial notes

-I would like to create the app with options for n-a-side teams, also for randomly picking team names, and creating top-trump style skills of players so that they can be balanced against eachother.

-Need to do some research into what apps are out there and what elements it would need.

-Initial names of the app could be: FTBLL-TM-Pckr, The beautiful game team picker (sub header), need to look up words that are synonymous with Football!

-The MVP is randomly picking a 5-a-sdie football team from a list of 10 names, so initially I need:

-1. to have an input where the user can enter 10 names, (should the names default to 10 initially or be empty?
-    -should this be single line? or have 10 spaces or 10 inputs? or a large text box that fits 10 names?

-2. It should have a button that has 'Generate Team' or 'Pick your team' on it, which when pressed will places the 10 names into 5 a side teams.

 ### Additional Notes on Saturday 23rd after 1st draft of Wireframe (see pdf attached) initial set up and first changes:
 1. have set up SASS on my project